 6. Is this a new project or does it form part of an existing one?

 7. Are there any reference documents available related to the project?
-This includes images.
+Or other media, like images and videos?

 8. Are there any documents available related to relevant old projects?

 9. Do you have any previous transcreations or translations that can be used as reference?